Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ### The adapter is an abstraction

 The vector can also be specified with the help of an adapter.
-An adapter is a special object to make algorithms more abstract and to use the same code for very different formats of vector specifying.
+An adapter is a special object to make algorithms more abstract and to use the same code for very different forms of vector specifying.

 ```js
 var array1 = [ 1, 2, 3 ];